geronimo-iia/async-rx/README.md

 Note about Python version support:

-- python code is write with python 3.8+
+- python code and test use python 3.8+
-- typing extensions give us python 3.6+ and 3.7.4+ support
+- typing extensions give us an optional python < 3.8 support
-- On python 3.7.[0-3] mypy raise error on typing, you should not use those versions

 ## API and Usage